mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

-Emerging at Chulte, the ship dives in for a fast refuelling at the medium- sized gas giant that sits inside the edge of the M1-type star’s 100 diameter limit but Excelsior II can jump safely at 80 diameters and emerges seven million kilometres from the gas giant, a five-hour flight in.
+Emerging at Chulte, the ship dives in for a fast refuelling at the medium- sized gas giant that sits inside the edge of the M1-type star’s 100 diameter limit but Excelsior II can jump safely at 80 diameters and emerges seven million kilometers from the gas giant, a five-hour flight in.

-Chulte (B310555-B) is a moon of this gas giant and orbits 1,500,000 kilometres above its clouds.
+Chulte (B310555-B) is a moon of this gas giant and orbits 1,500,000 kilometers above its clouds.
 As Excelsior II enters the gas giant’s atmosphere and begins a rapid refuelling run in the Deep region, it receives a distress call from the trader Brannigan’s Virtue, which has experienced turbulence and engine trouble during refuelling.
-Excelsior II is within 5,000 kilometres and the only hope of rescuing the crew or saving the ship.
+Excelsior II is within 5,000 kilometers and the only hope of rescuing the crew or saving the ship.

 REFEREE’S INFORMATION
 Roll 1D or choose from one of the options below:

 1: All is as stated.
-Flying within the gas giant’s atmosphere limits even the aerofin-equipped Excelsior II to 2,500 kilometres per hour but if the Travellers do not suggest it, Milo will insist on performing a ballistic hop in and out of the atmosphere, which will cut travel time from two hours down to 18 minutes (three space combat rounds).
+Flying within the gas giant’s atmosphere limits even the aerofin-equipped Excelsior II to 2,500 kilometers per hour but if the Travellers do not suggest it, Milo will insist on performing a ballistic hop in and out of the atmosphere, which will cut travel time from two hours down to 18 minutes (three space combat rounds).
 Hopping